syndesisio/fuse-online-install/README.md

 This script can be downloaded or executed directly from a cloned git repository:

 ```
-# or git clone the repository and switch to tag 1.8.0
+# or git clone the repository and switch to branch 1.9.x
 $ git clone https://github.com/syndesisio/fuse-online-install
 $ cd fuse-online-install
-$ git checkout 1.8.0
+$ git checkout 1.9.x
 ```

 Installation of Fuse Online consists of three steps: